 Jobs for Students and Recent Graduates

-Located under the “Jobs” tab, this nifty little feature guides students through a job search specifically keeping in mind the fact that you are a student (or recent graduate) looking to gain industry-related experience.
+Located under the “Jobs” tab, this helpful feature guides students through a job search specifically keeping in mind the fact that you are a student (or recent graduate) looking to gain industry-related experience.
 You can search by field/function and then further refine your search by company, location, and relationship (i.e. 1st-degree connections and 2nd-degree connections).

 Using your connections to get a Job Referral